 A furnace that’s not functioning efficiently costs more than it should.
 You don’t want your utility bills to get out of control during these winter months when you’re relying on your furnace to stay comfortable and healthy in your home.

-Our JW Heating and Air HVAC technician will also run an efficiency check during the inspection and makes sure that the furnace isn’t consuming more fuel or electricity than it should.
+Our JW Plumbing, Heating and Air HVAC technician will also run an efficiency check during the inspection and makes sure that the furnace isn’t consuming more fuel or electricity than it should.
 If furnace efficiency has inexplicably decreased, our HVAC technician will recommend an appropriate repair to address the situation.

 5. Monitoring for Carbon Monoxide Leaks